 Malops management page

-The Malops management page shows a list of detected malicious operations in chronological order.
+The Malops management page has a number of panels that graphically illustrate the security status of the network.
+It also displays a list of detected malicious operations in chronological order (every alert from the Malware Alerts page is shown here).
 Information for each item includes an identifier (file/process name), detection module, and affected devices, along with date and time.
 This is laid out in spacious rows, making it easy to read the information.
-Different view options let you sort the Malops by activity type, root cause, or affected device.
-You can also choose a grid view, showing more items with fewer details.
+There are graphics representing the root cause, and affected machines.
+You can filter the Malops by status, detection module, priority, OS type, machine status, user privileges and labels.
+You can also choose a grid view, showing more items without the graphical representation.
 Clicking on one of the Malops opens its details page.
+You can also take action on a particular Malop from this page, by selecting it and clicking the Respond button.

 Malop details page